AviadHayumi/MySummaries/nodeJS.md

 module.exports = sqlPool;
 ```

-whenever you want to integrate with db,
+whenever you want to integrate with db.
 import sqlPool
 and by sqlPool.execute('run you sql command').then().catch()
 this is supporting promise